A while ago, my friend Nicola Modena sent me another intriguing curveball:

-Seasoned networking architects have been aware of the dangers of circular dependencies way before the centralized controller SDN hype started (see SDN Controller in VM video by Terry Slattery), and virtualization vendors like VMware were always very careful to have at least some semblance of independent control plane on hypervisor hosts to be able to restart the management system from the outside1.
-Networking vendors have no such reservations – looking at some slide decks, it seems perfectly fine to run network control plane on infrastructure that has heavy circular dependencies on the network itself (not to mention DNS or NTP)2.
+Seasoned networking architects have been aware of the dangers of circular dependencies way before the centralized controller SDN hype started, and virtualization vendors like VMware were always very careful to have at least some semblance of an independent control plane on hypervisor hosts to be able to restart the management system from the outside1.
+Networking vendors have no such reservations – looking at some slide decks, it seems perfectly fine to run a network control plane on infrastructure with heavy circular dependencies on the network itself (not to mention DNS or NTP)2.

 Think something like that can never happen, or that you could build enough resiliency into your design to survive any possible failure?
 Look no further than the October 2021 Facebook outage that disconnected Facebook from the Internet.

 To ensure reliable operation, our DNS servers disable those BGP advertisements if they themselves can not speak to our data centers, since this is an indication of an unhealthy network connection.
 In the recent outage the entire backbone was removed from operation, making these locations declare themselves unhealthy and withdraw those BGP advertisements.
 The end result was that our DNS servers became unreachable even though they were still operational.
 This made it impossible for the rest of the internet to find our servers.

 It seems (from the outside) like they had a circular dependency between DNS and BGP (here’s why), and never experienced a (real or simulated) failure that would expose that dependency.